AzuSystem/azura-desktop/README.md

-# azuos-desktop
+# azura-desktop
- Desktop for AzuOS ( The icons present on screen )
+ Desktop Area for Azura